DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/3 Methods/updateDimensions().md

 ---
 ---
 ##### shortDescription
-Updates the widget to the size of its content.
+Updates the UI component to the size of its content.

 ---
 #####See Also#####